 Here’s how you do it.
 You’ll also find the opposite task in case you happen to have the shipping form opened by default and you want to hide it.
 Enjoy!

 Continue reading WooCommerce: “Ship to a Different Address” Opened by Default

-How can you redirect customers to a beautifully looking, custom, product-specific thank you page?
+How can you redirect customers to a beautifully looking, custom, thank you page?

-Thankfully you can add some PHP code to your functions.php and define a redirect to a custom URL (as opposed to the default order-received endpoint).
+Thankfully you can add some PHP code to your functions.php or install a simple plugin and define a redirect to a custom WordPress page (as opposed to the default order-received endpoint).
 This is a great way for you to add specific up-sells, social media share and other information that could help you convert additional sales.

 Continue reading WooCommerce: Redirect to Custom Thank you Page

 WooCommerce functions add the shipping method label on the Cart totals, on the left hand side of the price.
 This ruins the price amounts alignment (subtotal, shipping, taxes, total) and many clients have asked me to remove it completely.
 Also, it could be that sometimes you don’t want to show the name of a shipping rate on the front-end.
 So, here’s how you do it!

 Continue reading WooCommerce: Remove Shipping Labels @ Cart (e.g. “Flat Rate”)